This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

-Triennial review of the Social Security Advisory Committee, led by a departmental senior civil servant, independent of the department’s stewardship arrangements with the committee.
+The triennial review of the Social Security Advisory Committee (SSAC) was led by Sarah Stoney, Treasury Solicitor’s Department, who is independent of the Department for Work and Pensions’ stewardship arrangements with the committee.

 There were 2 stages to the review.
 The first stage of this review challenged the continuing need for the Social Security Advisory Committee and questioned whether its functions are necessary and that it remains appropriate to be delivered by government.